NanoComp/libctl/doc/docs/Basic_User_Experience.md

 (set-param! grid-size 128)
 ```

 which works exactly like `set!` except that now `grid-size` can be overridden from the command-line.
 For this reason, `set-param!` (a libctl extension to Scheme) is usually preferred.
-See also [Command-line parameters](Advanced_User_Experience#command-line-parameters).
+See also [Command-Line Parameters](Advanced_User_Experience#command-line-parameters).

 Settings of input variables can appear in any order in the file.
 They can even be omitted completely in many cases, and a reasonable default will be used.
 Variables can be of many different types, including integers, real numbers, boolean values (`true` and `false`), strings, 3-vectors, and lists.
 Here is how we might set some parameters of various types: